 - Durable, 23-ounce, leak-proof bottle made of BPA-free Tritan and features a food-grade silicone mouthpiece; replacement filters available separately.

-LifeStraw Flex Advanced Water Filter on Amazon
+LifeStraw Flex Advanced Water Filter

 If you can’t tell yet, I’m a big fan of LifeStraw and Sawyer products.
 The best bag in my test group resulted in no difference.